 One of the most popular attractions in Jerusalem is the Western Wall Plaza in the Old City, which is busy at every hour of the day with people of all faiths praying, meditating or simply taking in this wondrous, ancient site.
 Many write a wish or a prayer on a piece of paper and leave it in one of the cracks of the wall.
 This is a spiritual and cathartic experience that can help them to refocus on what is important in their lives.

-After leaving the Western Wall, venture into the Muslim Quarter to sip some tea and smoke a hookah in the Arab shuk.
+After leaving the Western Wall, venture into the Muslim Quarter to sip some tea in the Arab shuk.
 This open-air bazaar is also a great place to buy souvenirs, from ornate shawls to handmade leather sandals.
 From the Muslim Quarter or Jewish Quarter, head back towards the Christian quarter to visit the Via Dolorosa and the Church of the Holy Sepulchre, or on to the Armenian Quarter for St Mark’s Chapel and St James Cathedral, among many other religious sites.

-Pro tip: Modest dress for men and women is a must at the Western Wall, and all other holy sites, so take something to cover shoulders and bare legs upon arrival.
+Top tip: Modest dress for men and women is a must at the Western Wall, and all other holy sites, so take something to cover shoulders and bare legs upon arrival.

 The work week in Israel runs from Sunday to Thursday, so the Friday night revelry that is enjoyed in the rest of the world takes place on a Thursday night.
 The central outdoor market, the Machane Yehuda shuk, is one of the best places to experience Jerusalem’s nightlife.
-The shuk became a top nightlife destination back in 2011 after event producer Kobi Frig hosted a wild impromptu Purim holiday party here, which sparked the idea for the weekly ‘Balabasta’ festival in the market during the summer months.
+The shuk became a top nightlife destination back in 2011 after event producer Kobi Frig hosted a wild impromptu Purim holiday party here, which sparked the idea for the weekly Balabasta festival in the market during the summer months.
 The festival features live music, street performances and partying until the early hours.
 The Balabasta spirit remains alive on Thursday nights with live music and DJs outside the Freddy Lemon bar.
 Sip cocktails on tap at Hashchena and try kosher takes on popular street food at Crave.

-Pro tip: Enter the Old City from Jaffa Gate, and from there choose a starting point in any one of the four quarters of the ancient walled city.
+Top tip: Enter the Old City from Jaffa Gate, and from there choose a starting point in any one of the four quarters of the ancient walled city.

-Not far from the Western Wall and open to the public, the City of David National Park offers tours through the very same tunnels that were used to transport water from the Gihon Spring to the Temple Mount in biblical times.
+Not far from the Western Wall and open to the public, the City of David National Park offers tours through the same tunnels that were used to transport water from the Gihon Spring to the Temple Mount in biblical times.